OISF/suricata/doc/userguide/rule-management/adding-your-own-rules.rst

   sudo nano local.rules

-Write your rule, see :doc:`intro` and save it.
+Write your rule, see :doc:`../rules/intro` and save it.

 Open yaml